WilliamTales/RTMdocs/Guidelines/Local/04 - surveys.md

 ## Disabled Surveys

-A grayed survey line means that has been disabled and become inacessible.
-A disabled survey won't have its results sincronized.
+A grayed survey line means that it has been disabled and become inaccessible.
+A disabled survey won't have its results synchronized.
 In most cases disabling a survey means that result is no longer necessary or something went wrong with it.

 ![surveysDisabled](../../_images/surveysDisabledSurvey.png)